 Neapolitan Mastiffs, Bullmastiffs, and Rottweilers are three breeds that are similar to the Cane Corso.

 - Neapolitan Mastiff: Neapolitan Mastiffs and Cane Corsos were both bred in Italy as working dogs.
 Both breeds are very large, but the Neapolitan Mastiff is even larger than the Cane Corso, with an average male weight of 140 pounds compared to the 104-pound average of a Cane Corso.
-Both breeds make an excellent watchdog, but Cane Corsos have a much higher prey drive than a Neapolitan Mastiff.
+Both breeds make an excellent watchdog, but Cane Corsos have a much higher prey drive than Neapolitan Mastiffs.

 - Bullmastiff: Bullmastiffs are another working dog breed.
 They were bred in England, not Italy, like the Cane Corso.
 Both breeds are moderate shedders who don’t require too much grooming.
 Both breeds are very territorial, but the Bullmastiff can be better suited for homes with children.